-My special field are numerical simulations of the diffuse gamma ray background.
+I'm finishing my PhD in Astroparticle physics and at the University of Innsbruck.
+My specialty are numerical simulations of the diffuse gamma ray background.
 We are developing a own simulation software called PICARD to solve the comic ray transport equation and compute gamma ray skymaps.
-The software is not yet public available since it's under development.
-Once the software becomes reliable enough, it will be published.
+For my PhD, a special remark is given on the H.E.S.S. experiment.

 During that time I was also occupied as system administrator on the Institute of Astro- and Particle Physics.
 There I was the only system administrator for in total 4 scientific cluster systems, all running Linux in an high performance computing environment.
 This occupation gave me the possibility to learn a lot about computers, networks and Linux but it was also slowing down the progress of my PhD.
 Anyways it was paving the way for my next big thing, so this was an endeavor worth going through.